davisruk/ThreeDeeFundamentals/docs/codex-context.md

   - the debug tote fixture currently uses two totes and 10 correlations, proving more than 3 PRLs are used in the 15-lane profile and proving cross-tote bag completion
   - the fixture intentionally completes `bag-b` from tote 1 while `bag-a` remains incomplete until tote 2, so visual release is not simply PRL-id order
   - arrival-driven dynamic PRL reassignment has now been implemented and covered by focused planner/controller tests
+  - local tote admission gating has been implemented so a tote is held until its full load can be accepted by current PRL assignment/idle state
+  - PRL release is now gated by PCR availability; PCR-to-bagger handoff is gated by bagger/receiver intake availability
+  - `BaggingMachine` can overlap a new intake group with a previous bag's output discharge by tracking intake/bagging state separately from discharge state
   - pack scale is now accepted as realistic for pharmaceutical packs; larger items are expected to go to a future manual station
-  - the latest focused planner/controller/PCR/bagger tests passed after the reassignment change
+  - the latest focused planner/controller/PCR/bagger tests passed after the current bagger/PCR release changes
-- Next intended tote-to-bag discussion:
+- Current tote-to-bag state:
-  - the 15-conveyor / 40-pack visual capacity fixture was attempted and focused tests passed
+  - the 15-conveyor / 40-pack visual capacity fixture now runs with local admission gating
-  - the visual run failed with `No idle PRL available for correlation bag-r`
+  - the branch has moved past the earlier `No idle PRL available for correlation bag-r` visual failure
-  - this exposed a local admission/readiness boundary: the tipper should hold a tote until the entire tote load can be accepted by current PRL state
-  - admission should allow already-assigned correlations and require one idle PRL per distinct new correlation in the candidate tote
-  - this is local tote-to-bag machine state, not full scheduler tote selection
-  - after local admission gating and visual proof, return to bagging-machine / receiver cleanup
+  - PRL release into PCR no longer reserves the bagger up front
+  - PCR keeps the one-group-in-flight policy and waits at outfeed if the bagger intake side cannot reserve
+  - controller tests should prefer event/contract assertions over transient PRL state assertions after arbitrary update counts
   - using the same installed-machine, local-state, explicit-seam architecture for the remaining warehouse machines
   - scheduler responsibility for tote sequence remains future work after a fuller warehouse layout exists
-  - do not implement full scheduler policy merely to fix the current no-idle-PRL visual failure
+  - do not implement full scheduler policy in the tote-to-bag controller
   - do not make PCR bag-aware yet; multi-bag PCR holding is plausible future work but brings group spacing and bagger-reservation complexity
   - future ray-casting/debug command buttons may support manual release/exception handling; a manually released problem bag should go into an exception state and send the receiving tote to a future exception station
   - keep the existing rule that one long-lived `ToteToBagFlowController` owns the transport cell and does not reset PRL state at tote boundaries